No, not that Sunderland, silly! This one's on a peninsula in Lancashire and only accessible when the tide's oot.

 Local artist is remembered fondly with one of his sculptures and the backdrop is apt for his nature-loving nature.

 He lived just behind in First Terrace, the first row of the residential reached, so yes, people do decide to live here.
-They're all fitted with floodgates, another reminder of the tide, but back in the early eighteenth century, they were largely amenities for the mercantile.
+They're all fitted with floodgates, another reminder of the tide, but back in the early 18th century, they were largely amenities for the mercantile.

 A thriving port was Lancaster at the time and the big ships had to wait here until it was deep enough to get to, you see.
 Sunderland was awash with cries of 'Anchors Aweigh!' and it was all 'Yo ho ho's and bottles of rum in the fleshpots on the quay, probably.